 How to Become an HVAC Technician

-Career Explorer reports that HVAC techncians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.

 A Daily Schedule as an HVAC Technician

-The daily schedule may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.
+The daily schedule may vary depending on where you work.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you are more likely to have a set schedule for regular business hours.

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Complex jobs may require more time than others, so the number of calls on a given day could vary considerably.
+Some jobs may require more time than others, so the number of calls each day can fluctuate.

 Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Aside from launching your own business, there are other paths for career advancement.
+Along with starting your own business, there are several other ways to advance your career.
 These include:

 • HVAC manager, $72,515 average salary